‘BABI’ means ‘pig’ in Bahasa Melayu. Muslims are forbidden from consuming pigs, unless under extreme circumstances, due to the following reasons:

-1. There are no other animal filthier than a pig.
-A pig does not control its diet.
-It consumes everything and anything in its way.
+1. There is no other animal filthier than a pig.
+A pig does not control its appetite, it consumes everything and anything in its way.
+Be it food or sexual activities.
+Similarly, unlike other animal species, pigs live in the slimiest, dirtiest and muddiest habitat.
 By contrast, a good Muslim has to be selective in chosing his/her food intake, for ‘we are what we eat.’

 So filthy the bovines are, that Islam demands that any physical contact will require to be thoroughly cleaned seven times with water mixed with earth.
 Including the pots and pants, the glasses, the cutlery, etc. As a consequence, an average Muslim do not come in contact with a pig.
 An orthodox Muslim wouldn’t even look at a pig, for the thought of its sloppyness and watery nose alone, send goose bumps on one’s spine.